Consistency of option prices under bid-ask spreads: Multiple maturities: necessary conditions for eps -consistency

 \ref{it:NACVB2} Next, assume that~\eqref{eq:NACVB2} fails.
 Then buying the contract

 earns an initial profit.
 If~$CVB_s(\sigma_s, K_{s,j})$ expires out of the money, then we leave the portfolio as it is.
 Otherwise we immediately enter a short position and close it at time~$u$.
-The liquidation value is then non-negative:
+The liquidation value is then non-negative,

 \ref{it:NACVB3} If \eqref{eq:NACVB3} fails, then we buy the contract $C_t(K_{t,i})-CVB_s(\sigma_s,k_{s,j})$ for negative cost.
 Again we can focus on the case where $CVB_s(\sigma_s,k_{s,j})$ expires in the money.
 We sell one unit of the underlying at time~$s$ and close the short position at time~$t$.
-The liquidation value of this strategy at time~$t$ is non-negative:
+The liquidation value of this strategy at time~$t$ is non-negative,

 \ref{it:NACVB4} We will show that there cannot exist an $\epsilon$-consistent model, if~\eqref{eq:NACVB4} fails.
-In every model where the probability that $CVB_s(\sigma_s,k_{s,j})$ expires in the money is zero, we could simply sell $CVB_s(\sigma_s,k_{s,j})$ and follow the trading strategy from Lemma~\ref{le:CVB}, realising (model-dependent) arbitrage.
+In every model where the probability that $CVB_s(\sigma_s,k_{s,j})$ expires in the money is zero, we could simply sell $CVB_s(\sigma_s,k_{s,j})$ and follow the trading strategy from Lemma~\ref{le:CVB}, realizing (model-dependent) arbitrage.
 On the other hand, if $CVB_s(\sigma_s,k_{s,j})$ expires in the money with positive probability, then we can use the same strategy as in the proof of~\ref{it:NACVB3}.
 At time~$t$ the liquidation value of the portfolio is positive with positive probability. \end{proof}

-Note that if $\epsilon=0$ then $CVB_s(\sigma_s, k_{s,j})$ has the same payoff as $-C_s(K_{s,j})$.
-Keeping this in mind, it is easy to verify that the conditions from Theorem~\ref{thm:NACVB} are a generalisation of equations (4), (5) and (6) in~\cite{Co07}.
+Note that, if $\epsilon=0,$ then $CVB_s(\sigma_s, k_{s,j})$ has the same payoff as $-C_s(K_{s,j})$.
+Keeping this in mind, it is easy to verify that the conditions from Theorem~\ref{thm:NACVB} are a generalization of equations (4), (5) and (6) in~\cite{Co07}.